shidel/FDI/README.md

         FBAK        = Backup path for previous OS version, when the zip archive backup method is selected in advanced mode.

         FVERB       = When is 'y', more status messages appear.
+By default, FVERB is "n" unless the installer is started with the option "adv".
+Switching to advanced mode from within the installer does not change this setting.

         FMEDIA      = Is the path to the FreeDOS installation packages.